 Le Havre, France

-Over the 2017 summer season, Le Havre will celebrate its 500th anniversary.
-This major cultural event will infuse the city and its harbour with artworks in public areas, landscaping, prestigious exhibitions, festive gatherings, gastronomic delights and more.
+During the summer 2017, Le Havre also celebrated its 500th anniversary.
+This major cultural event saw the city and its harbour infused with artworks in public areas, landscaping, prestigious exhibitions, festive gatherings, gastronomic delights, and more.